The Creeping Americanisation of World Football

 My highlight of the tournament so far was watching 29th-ranked Ecuador beat four-time champions Germany in a 2-1 victory last night, thereby booking itself passage to the next round.
 By doing so, Ecuador became only the second Latin American side to beat Germany in the group phase of the World Cup, after Mexico.
 Watching grown men in the stands cry with joy is what the FIFA World Cup is all about — or at least should be.

 There also appears to be no limit to the damage the Trump administration can inflict on the biggest sports show on Earth, as we warned a couple of weeks ago.
-It has already done serious harm through its petty, vindictive treatment of the Iranian national football side as well as its visa bans and deportations of football fans and referees.
+Washington has already done serious harm through its petty, vindictive treatment of the Iranian national football side as well as its visa bans and deportations of football fans and referees.

 The Iranian team has been barred from spending a single night on US soil, leaving it no choice but to fly, often large distances, to each game from its training base in Tijuana, and back again all on the same day.
 This puts the team at a huge disadvantage vis-á-vis its opponents.
-Yet despite this, Iran is still within a shout of qualifying for the next round, having drawn its first two games.
-If it was to pull that off, it would be a huge accomplishment.
+Iran has also had a goal disallowed in both of its first two games.

 As NC reader Taufiq Al-Thauwry noted, with a twist of irony, in a previous comment, the appointment of the current FIFA CEO, Giovanni “Gianni” Vincenzo Infantino, in 2016 was meant to help smooth over the constant and credible charges of corruption made against FIFA under the Sepp Blatter “regime”: